 I have used it for checking alerts.
 You can use any other type methods to find the locator.

-I ought to mention that the webdriver will wait for a page to load by default.
-It doesn't wait for loading within frames or for Ajax requests.
-It means when you use .get('url'), your browser will wait until the page is completely loaded and then go to the next command in the code.
-But after you are posting an Ajax request, webdriver does not wait and it's your responsibility to wait an appropriate amount of time for the page or a part of page to load; therefore there's a module named expected_conditions.
+I ought to mention that the webdriver can wait for a page to load by default.
+It doesn't wait for loading inside frames or for Ajax requests.
+It means that after you use .get('url'), your browser will wait until the page is completely loaded and then go to the next command in the code.
+But when you are posting an ajax request, webdriver does not wait and it's your responsibility to wait an appropriate amount of time for the page or a part of the page to load; therefore there's a module named expected_conditions.